-4.Each year by 31 January, the operators of the facilities referred to in paragraphs 1 and 2 shall transmit the register for the previous calendar year to the competent authorities of the Member States concerned.
-The competent authorities of the Member States concerned shall annually communicate each transmitted register to the Commission.
+4.Each year by 31 January, the operators of the facilities referred to in paragraphs 1 and 2 shall transmit the register for the previous calendar year to the competent authority.
+The competent authority shall annually communicate each transmitted register to the Minister.